How to Avoid Medicaid Estate Recovery in Pennsylvania

 Please give our office a call at (215) 885-6785 to schedule an appointment and we can discuss your options with respect to Medicaid estate recovery matters.

 Disclaimer: We recommend that you have ongoing legal advice from an elder law attorney before attempting to navigate the Medicaid application process.
-If you have questions or wish to secure our services, please contact Gerhard & Gerhard, P.C.
+If you wish to secure our services, please contact Gerhard & Gerhard, P.C.